Inclusion and diversity

-As the membership organisation for more than 7000 specialist doctors and 1500 specialists-in-training supported by more than 100 staff, we have a responsibility to support those affected through those challenges so they can meet their responsibilities to their patients and the community.
+As a membership organisation for more than 7000 specialist doctors and 1500 specialists-in-training supported by more than 100 staff, we are committed to promoting diversity, equity and inclusion by our fellows, trainees and specialist international medical graduates in all interactions with patients, colleagues and the community.

-Find out what we're doing to advocate for - and improve - inclusion and diversity in all areas of anaesthesia and pain medicine practice.
+Find out what we're doing to advocate for - and improve - in all areas of anaesthesia and pain medicine practice.

 In recognition of our diverse workforce we continue to support work throughout the college in areas of Indigenous health, gender equity, reconciliation, cultural safety, population health and much more.
 Our goal is for our fellowship to reflect the diversity of the communities we serve.